I've been an obsessed hard rock/heavy metal fan and collector since the early 1980s. If it's got a good guitar riff and attitude, I'm in.

 "Deluxe Edition" 2CD Re-release: Slash/Rhino Records, 2015

-When Faith No More's third studio album, The Real Thing, was released in 1989, I doubt that many music biz pundits pegged it as a candidate for platinum success.
-The oddball Bay Area quintet was breaking in a new lead singer and their forward-thinking, melodic blend of metal, rap, and funk certainly didn't "fit" anything that was happening in the then-current hard rock scene - which was awash in generic Aqua-Net glam bands and faceless thrash squadrons.
+When Faith No More's third studio album, The Real Thing, was released in 1989, I doubt that many would have pegged it for platinum success.
+The oddball Bay Area quintet was breaking in a new lead singer and their forward-thinking, melodic blend of metal, rap, funk and rock certainly didn't "fit" anything that was happening in the then-current hard rock scene - which was awash in generic Aqua-Net glam bands and faceless thrash squadrons.
 I'll be honest, the only reason Faith No More even registered on my teenage radar at all prior to The Real Thing was because James Hetfield had worn one of their t-shirts in the back cover photos of Metallica's The $5.98 EP: Garage Days Re-Revisited.

 As it turned out, The Real Thing was exactly what the stagnating hard rock genre needed at the time.
 It may have been a 1989 release, but The Real Thing could legitimately be considered the first hard rock album of the experimental, genre-bending 1990s.
 Powered by the hit singles "Epic," "From Out of Nowhere" and "Falling to Pieces," The Real Thing unexpectedly crashed into the Billboard Top 20, eventually selling more than a million copies in the U.S. and garnering two Grammy nominations.

-Though I love this album now, I must confess that I absolutely HATED "Epic" when it first started making a splash on MTV and radio in early '90.
+Though I love this album now, I must confess that I didn't like "Epic" at all when it first started making a splash on MTV and radio in early '90.
 I was your basic narrow minded, denim-n-leather clad, Metallica shirt wearin' teenage metal dork at the time and I simply couldn't wrap my head around the bizarre multi-genre soup that FNM was throwin' down at first - it was too different, too strange, too outside of my wheelhouse.

 However, the song got so much airplay that it soon became inescapable, and it eventually wormed its way into my psyche.
 I would find myself singing along with the irresistibly catchy refrain of "Youuuuuu waaaaaant it allllll but youuuuuuu can't haaaaaaaaaaave it..." so much that eventually I had to admit it - I was hooked on the strange new band.
 I bought The Real Thing and it totally bowled me over, becoming the soundtrack to my junior year of college, and has remained a perennial favorite ever since.